davewragg/davewragg.github.io/books/tales-of-the-plains.md

 _'Filled with outrageous dark humor and razor-sharp prose - it's just so much fun.'_
 Sunyi Dean, Sunday Times Bestselling author of THE BOOK EATERS

-_"The Hunters is packed to the brim with madness and mayhem, humour and anarchy, mysticism and alchemy, but most of all it holds characters you will absolutely love, and those you will love to hate ...
-Everything I expected and so much more — achingly heartfelt, addictively fast-paced and hilariously chaotic.”_
+_'The Hunters is packed to the brim with madness and mayhem, humour and anarchy, mysticism and alchemy, but most of all it holds characters you will absolutely love, and those you will love to hate ...
+Everything I expected and so much more — achingly heartfelt, addictively fast-paced and hilariously chaotic.'_
 Nils, THE FANTASY HIVE

 _'The action in this book simply does not let up and is among the best I’ve ever read in fantasy ...
 I highly recommend this one for Grimdark Magazine readers and am very much looking forward to getting my hands Book 2.'_
 Sally, GRIMDARK MAGAZINE

-_“David Wragg is one of the best storytellers out there right now ...
+_'David Wragg is one of the best storytellers out there right now ...
 The Hunters took me away, and I loved every minute of my adventure in this world ...
-This story has a vitality to it that isn't to be missed."_
+This story has a vitality to it that isn't to be missed.'_
 Beth, THE FANTASY HIVE

 _'With The Hunters, Wragg has ascended to top-tier fantasy status.
 More fun than a champagne mouthwash.'_